balloondogcaps/TR90--PM-/README.md

 ## Instructions

 ### 1).
 Preparation
-If you use an acrylic case like in this in this build guide please note that:
+If you use an acrylic case like in this build guide please note that:
 - Acrylic is very easily scratched
 - Acrylic is a hard material that can crack under pressure
 - Acrylic is not very fingerprint friendly